blaenk/site/input/notes/algorithms.markdown

 For example, selection sort backed by a priority queue or balanced binary tree can help to speed up the operation of finding the smallest element in the unsorted region.
 Instead of being linear, the operation would be $\lg(n)$.
 Given that this is done at every element in the sequence, of which there are $N$, this means that selection sort backed by such a structure can be improved from $O(n^2)$ to $O(n\lg(n))$ [^sorting_improvements].

 A sorting algorithm is known as _stable_ if it maintains the same relative order of equal keys as it was before the sorting operation.

+The best case complexity of comparison-based sorting is $O(n \log n)$.
+If the distribution of the data is known, sorting can be done much faster using counting or bucket sort, for example.

 ## Selection Sort